Skip to Content

 If you experience severe itching, cracking, fissuring, or inflammation of the skin that doesn’t improve with at-home treatments, you might have an underlying skin condition such as eczema or psoriasis, Boerst says.
 If you’re experiencing these symptoms, talk to a health care provider.

-By following expert advice and maintaining a proactive approach, you can keep your skin healthy and comfortable throughout the cold season.
+By following expert advice and maintaining a proactive approach, most people can keep their skin healthy and comfortable throughout the cold season.

 “Healthy, moisturized skin is essential for your overall well-being, so make it a priority during the winter months,” Boerst says.